University of Washington

 Overview

-Clinical Experience: At this time, we plan to offer 3-4 clinical experiences for scholars in the Medicine and Dentistry Pathways.
-Public Health experiences in the field will vary and will not be clinically based, but will be with community partners working across the field of public health.
-Please note this component is limited to five percent of the program experience.
+Clinical Experience: At this time, we plan to offer 3-4 clinical experiences hosted by local providers for scholars in the Medicine and Dentistry Pathways.
+This experience for scholars in the Public Health Pathway will not be clinically based and will instead be hosted by community public health professionals.
+Please note this component is limited to five percent of the program experience as directed by the national office that oversees all SHPEP sites.

 Health Profession Tracks Offered